Ultimate Guide to Paragliding in Bali: Sites, Safety & Seasons

 The island’s consistent weather patterns during these months ensure that disruptions due to sudden weather changes are rare, making it more reliable for planning paragliding trips.
 Additionally, lower humidity levels during the dry season contribute to a more comfortable flying experience.

-Paragliding in Bali is an entrancing experience that combines the serenity of soaring skies with the lush, vivid landscapes below.
 To ensure that every flight remains as safe as it is thrilling, I’m sharing some essential tips that focus on understanding local regulations and staying safe while over water.

 Paragliding in Bali involves strict adherence to local regulations, which are designed to ensure the safety of both the individual and the public.
-Familiarizing oneself with these rules is a crucial step before taking to the skies.
+Familiarising oneself with these rules is a crucial step before taking to the skies.
 Here’s what you need to know:

-- Licensing Requirements: In Bali, all paragliders must hold a valid license issued by an accredited paragliding institution.
+- Licensing requirements: In Bali, all paragliders must hold a valid license issued by an accredited paragliding institution.
 If you’re a beginner, ensure that your training school provides you with a temporary license post-training.

-- Flight Zones: Be aware of designated flight zones.
+- Flight zones: Be aware of designated flight zones.
 Bali strictly regulates where you can launch and land.
 Common approved areas include Timbis Beach and Gunung Payung.

-- Weather Restrictions: Pay attention to weather advisories.
+- Weather restrictions: Pay attention to weather advisories.
 Paragliding operations are weather dependent, and there are strict guidelines about flying conditions, including wind speeds and weather clarity, to prevent accidents.

 Staying Safe On The Water